 From your doctor

 - Most people get hormones from their healthcare provider.
 Tell them you want to start hormones.
 They will probably give you a physical exam that includes blood tests.
 In some cases, they may ask you to take other steps before prescribing them, like speak with a therapist.
 You will have to sign something that says you give informed consent.

 - Many larger cities have clinics that serve our community.
 See the resources section for options near you.

-- Planned Parenthood offers hormones and has locations throughout the US: (plannedparenthood.org/health-center)
+- Planned Parenthood offers hormones for our community at many locations and is throughout the US: (plannedparenthood.org/health-center)